 Fun With Kids in Bali

 There are many more fun activities to do in Bali with kids.
 The best tip that I will share is to plan your day as the traffic in Bali can get very congested and short distances on maps become a very long drive especially with kids.
 If you were keen to try out the Bali Treetop Park, bike riding, and white water rafting, I would recommend staying in Ubud to enjoy all of these adventures without the constant need to be in a car.
 Waterbom and learning to surf can be enjoyed from any of the southern tourist areas including Kuta, Legian, Seminyak, Jimbaran and Nusa Dua.
+If it is your first time in Bali, make sure you check out these tips on where to go, what to eat, and how much to tip.

 Enjoy your time in Bali.
 The people, the culture and the food will ensure that you want to return.